 Tax Loss Harvesting and the Three Fund Portfolio

 The main reason I have personally deviated from a three fund portfolio in my own portfolio is the fact that I like to take advantage of tax loss harvesting opportunities.
-The process is described in detail with screenshots in this post, and I will summarize briefly here.
+The process is described in detail with screenshots for Vanguard in this post, Fidelity in this post, and I will summarize briefly here.

 When you tax loss harvest, you sell one fund while simultaneously purchasing another fund that is not “substantially identical”– that’s an IRS term.